vmfmyot/3D-Terrain-Modelisation/README.md

 Sidenote : if you try to walk out of bounds, it'll throw an error and you'll have to restart the program.

-You can also show or hide some elements of the map :
+You can also show or hide some elements on the map :
 - XYZ axis : R
 - Electric lines : P
 - Wind turbine (and the small "city" it's connected to) : E